GoogleCloudPlatform/podcast/site/content/post/episode-166-sap-hana-with-lucia-subatin-and-kevin-nelson/index.md

 LUCIA: Well, I wouldn't use it if you only need a single capability.
 Because it sounds like an overkill.
 And if you're going to run small data sets, I guess it's also an overkill.
 So the smallest unit that we have is 32 gigs of RAM.
 And I have that on my massive computer that you saw earlier.
 But I'm running that on my laptop.

 But I ran that because, yesterday, for example, I was playing on the plane with some map we'd use to display a huge food data set that I loaded.
-But if you're just keeping transactional, or just doing graph, or only doing geospatial, it doesn't make any sense to have this full blown database with a lot of capabilities on top.
+But if you're just keeping transactional, or just doing graph, or only doing geo-spatial, it doesn't make any sense to have this full blown database with a lot of capabilities on top.

 JOHN: Got you.
 This is a personal question.
 Why is it that every DA that I meet actually does queries on large data sets on food?
 It's always food.
 There's usually cheese.
 There's wine.